Newlyweds (film): Production

 Newlyweds was shot in a faux-documentary style on location in Tribeca, New York City.
 The movie cost $9,000 to produce and was filmed entirely on a Canon 5D.
 It is the smallest budget Burns has ever made a movie for.

 Soundtrack

-The soundtrack is composed by PT Walkley.
+The score is composed by PT Walkley.

 Reception

 The film received generally positive reviews; it holds a 73% positive rating on Rotten Tomatoes based on 11 reviews, with an average score of 6.58/10.
+Roger Ebert awarded the film 2 stars out of 4, writing, "This is an honorable film, and Kerry Bishe’s performance in particular is winning.
+But it plays more like a rehearsal than an opening night."